Interleukin 11: Function

 IL-11 through its binding to its transmembrane IL-11Rα receptor and resultant activation of downstream signaling pathways has been thought to regulate adipogenesis, osteoclastogenesis, neurogenesis and platelet maturation.
 More recently it has been discovered that over-expression of IL-11 is associated with a variety of cancers and may provide a link between inflammation and cancer.

 IL-11 has been demonstrated to improve platelet recovery after chemotherapy-induced thrombocytopenia, induce acute phase proteins, modulate antigen-antibody responses, participate in the regulation of bone cell proliferation and differentiation IL-11 causes bone-resorption.
 It stimulates the growth of certain lymphocytes and, in the murine model, stimulates an increase in the cortical thickness and strength of long bones.
 In addition to having lymphopoietic/hematopoietic and osteotrophic properties, it has functions in many other tissues, including the brain, gut, testis, kidney and bone.

 As a signaling molecule, interleukin 11 has a variety of functions associated with its receptor interleukin 11 receptor alpha; such functions include placentation and to some extent decidualization.
 IL11 has a role during blastocyst implantation in the uteral endometrium; as the blastocyst is imbedded within the endometrium, extravillous trophoblasts invade the maternal spiral arteries for stability and the transfer of life-sustaining elements via the maternal and fetal circulatory systems.
 This process is highly regulated due to detrimental consequences that can arise from aberrations of the placentation process: poor infiltration of trophoblasts may result in preeclampsia, while severely invasive trophoblasts may resolve in placenta accreta, increta or percreta; all defects that most likely would result in the early demise of the embryo and/or negative effects upon the mother.
 IL11 is present in the decidua and chorionic villi to regulate the extent in which the placenta implants itself; regulations to ensure maternal well-being and the growth and survival of the fetus.
 A murine knockout model has been produced for this particular gene, with initial studies involving IL11 role in bone pathologies but have since progressed to fertility research; further research utilizes endometrial and gestational tissue from humans.

 Manufacture

 Interleukin 11 is manufactured using recombinant DNA technology.

 Therapeutic target

-It is marketed as a protein therapeutic called oprelvekin, for the prevention of severe thrombocytopenia in cancer patients.
+A recombinant form of IL-11, oprelvekin, is a protein therapeutic used for the prevention of severe thrombocytopenia in cancer patients.

-As IL-11 over expression is associated with a number of cancers, inhibition of its signaling pathway may have utility in treating cancer.
+As IL-11 over-expression is associated with a number of cancers, inhibition of its signaling pathway may have utility in treating cancer, and has also been researched for its potential ability to slow down aging.

 Transforming growth factor β1 (TGFβ1) through up-regulation of IL-11, stimulates collagen production and is important in wound healing.
 However dysregulation of TGFβ1 and downstream IL-11 is associated with fibrotic diseases hence inhibition of IL-11 may have utility in treating fibrosis.
 This cytokine promotes recruitment of immune suppressive cancer-associated fibroblasts to tumors and facilitates chemoresistance.

 It is also under investigation as a way to allow diabetes-damaged kidney tissue to regenerate.